-VP61 Slayton Road, View West - Conquest (LSZ 1,3; Distance 783 feet)
+10.2.1.8 VP61 Slayton Road, View West - Conquest (LSZ 1,3; Distance 783 feet)

 This viewpoint generally represents a view at the central portion of the Project.
 VP61 on Slayton Road is located approximately 783 feet east from the fence line in the view.
 VP61 was taken to represent a group of residences that are located on a higher section of road with westerly views to the Project.
 The existing conditions photo shows that the semi-foreground is mixed with dense evergreens to the left of the road and a large mature tree row to the right of the road while large horizontal shapes of open cultivated field and sky are in the background.
-It is expected that these existing trees will provide partial screening of the solar arrays as can be evidenced from the existing conditions photo.
+It is expected that these existing conditions photo.
 Prevalent in the view itself is Slayton Road as well as roadside utility distribution.
 The Project site in the background shows terrain that undulates slightly with a forested area in the far background that appears as a narrow horizontal band of darker value color.

-New line is introduced into the landscape, but it is moderated by all of the other features with similar lines in the foreground such as scattered vegetation, pavement and utility distribution.
+New line is introduced into landscape, but it is moderated by all of the other features with similar lines in the foreground such as scattered vegetation, pavement and utility distribution.
 Color contrasts of the arrays are moderate and are somewhat visually absorbed because there are both light and dark landscape features such as the trees and asphalt road that are similar.
 The Project has lateral breadth in the view but overall is low profile, fits in the landscape and appears co-dominant in the view.
 The panels are diminished in size and scale due to distance, especially compared to the larger foreground shapes and darker colors.
 Distance also allows for minimal discernible details of the panels and fence line.
-A textured pattern is created by the rows and the angles of the solar panels that are not otherwise there.
+A textured pattern is created by the rows and the angles of the solar panels that is not otherwise there.
 The existing linear road and utility poles in the foreground weaken the contrast of the solar installation.
 Project visual contrasts for the VP61 simulation are rated as weakly moderate.